 Mon, 13 September, 1:00 PM EST (New York)

 This is a two-part series lecture.
-The second part will take place in August 4th, 2021.
 The presentation will showcase proven research and thought-provoking ideas regarding dogmas in implant dentistry.

 By picking apart old dogmas regarding materials, design, maintenance, etc., we can understand the periimplant biology and limit complications in the long term.
 Both surgeons and restorative doctors must understand these principles for the patient to benefit.

 This webinar aims to discuss the therapeutic possibilities in cases of implants already installed improperly and to define simple protocols for reversing unsatisfactory results.

 Today, we have a growing understanding of how to avoid situations of implant failure in the aesthetic area.
 With the evolution of scientific papers, technology and digital workflows, working in a predictable way in this sector has become something accessible to everyone.
 But still, we face a lot of cases of failure, both biological and aesthetic.
 Cases that we have worked on in the past, or that are indicated by other colleagues in our offices.

 During this presentation, we will show how to work with a fast and predictable digital workflow combining implants, surgical periodontics and aesthetic rehabilitation.

 In this new world that we live in combining specialties with fast procedures has become something fundamental for the success of aesthetic rehabilitation.

 When we are faced with an interdisciplinary case involving cosmetic surgery and are seeking dentistry-based, non-reactive results, the use of digital planning for a correct and fast guided execution, combined with prosthetic rehabilitation, offers the patient and staff a more predictable, quick and less invasive treatment.

 This presentation will showcase proven research and how to avoid problems by utilizing surgical and restorative workflows on combination with technology.